 Maximising pasture production and utilisation for best practice lamb finishing under irrigation

 The Longford Red Meat Group (LRMG) is a group of young, progressive red meat producers looking to lift their profitability by improving their pasture and grazing management skills to increase pasture production and utilisation.
 They work together to solve some of the challenges in implementing best practice grazing management within irrigated cropping/grazing systems.
-Macquarie Franklin are working with the LRMG on a 3 year Producer Demonstration Site, funded by MLA and supported by TP Jones.
+The group have just finished working with Macquarie Franklin on a Producer Demonstration Site project, which was funded by MLA and supported by TP Jones.

-The question the group want to answer is:
+The question the group wanted to answer was: